What are digital IDs?

 There are three primary categories of technology used for digital identification: biometrics, cards, and mobile.
 Within each of these areas, a wide range of technologies may be used.

-The NIST (National Institute of Standards and Technology, one of the primary international authorities on digital IDs) identifies three parts in how the digital ID process works.Part 1: Identity proofing and enrollment
+The NIST (National Institute of Standards and Technology, one of the primary international authorities on digital IDs) identifies three parts of how the digital ID process works.Part 1: Identity proofing and enrollment

 This is the process of binding the data on the subject’s identity to an authenticator, which is a tool that is used to prove their identity.